dwjoyce/pythonbook/Going random.rst

     >>> dir(random)

 We can then experiment with some of its functions.
 Try calling the ``random`` module's ``random`` function (random module, random function), a few times::

     >>> random.random()
     >>> random.random()
     >>> random.random()

 .. note:: You can repeat a command in the interactive shell by using the up arrow key on your keyboard, and pressing the Return key.
 This brings the lines down onto your current line, allowing you change it.
-Execute that statement by pressing return again.
+Execute that statement by pressing Return again.

 Run this line a few time with the note above.
 See how it always returns a number that is between 0.0 and 1.0, but hardly ever the same exact number.
 See if you can get it to repeat a number - it is not easy!